 Growing up, I spent a lot of time at other people's houses.
 My mom, a single working mom was always working and generally didn't have time to watch over me.
 I had two childhood best friends (both sisters) and I felt like a member of their family.
 I would sleep over during the week, go over their house after school to do homework and play, and was even invited to their family vacations.
-On 9/11, I was one of the last children in the auditorium waiting to get picked up because my mom wasn't able to leave work.
-I ended up going over to their house and learned of the event later on.
-I looked up to my friend's parents and wished my family looked like theirs.
+On September 11, I was one of the last children in the auditorium waiting to get picked up because my mom wasn't able to leave work.
+I ended up going over their house and learned of the event later on.

 I don't want to imagine how my life would have turned out if my father didn't pray for me, or if he didn't care whether or not I know Jesus.
 I no longer want him to be a millionaire, surprising me with a car on my 16th birthday, or to be the type of man my husband will immediately understand and want to play golf with.
 The more I come to know Christ, the more I understand, love, and accept my father for who he is.

 Perfection is never the goal of a parent who trusts and loves God.
 They're willing to throw away the title of “Cool Parent who Gives Space to their Child and Lets them Run Wild” for the sake of their child's soul.
 The goal is to raise a child who knows what Jesus has done on the cross for them, and how much they're loved by God.
 Divorce doesn't change their purpose.

 Thank you for coming to my defenses when Peter called me out for drooling.
 For teaching me to wink.
 For capturing my childhood on VHS.
 For passing down your gift of music.
 For teaching me to pray.